Karl Ullrich: World War II

-Post War
+Post-war

 After three years in American captivity, Ullrich was released.
-He passed away on 8th May 1996 in Bad Reichenhall, Germany.
+He died on 8 May 1996 in Bad Reichenhall, Germany.

 After the war, Ullrich wrote the book Like a Cliff in the Ocean: A History of the 3.
 SS-Panzer-Division "Totenkopf" in which he claimed that only a single member of the Totenkopf division ever committed a war crime.